thorpej/nabud/README.md

 ## Changes

+### nabud-1.3.1
+* Fix a bug in the NHACP STORAGE-GET-BLOCK handler reported by tergav17 where a request at or beyond EOF would return a block size buffer padded with zeros, rather than a length of 0 (which is what the spec requires).

 ### nabud-1.3
 * Support for the NHACP protocol version 0.1 draft.
 Compatibility with the original ("0.0") NHACP is maintained.
 More information about NHACP